Threats to wildlife and natural areas

 - Invading endangered habitats and further increase the risk of extinction of some endangered native species

 - Damaging grain and fruit crops.
 Mynas can also spread mites and they have the potential to spread disease to people and domestic animals

 The loss of a shrub and understorey layer in urban areas is a major underlying cause of the loss of small native birds, and an increase in medium sized birds such as the Common Myna.

 Council has an extensive natural areas and bushcare program which establishes and maintains new areas of habitat and food sources for small native birds.
 The Urban Ecology team works with other parts of Council such as parks and streetscapes to increase the use of local native understorey plant species in parks and streets.

 Local native plant species are available to residents from our two community plant nurseries – Marrickville Community Nursery and Rozelle Bay Community Native Nursery.

-More information on dealing with Indian Mynas can be found at the Office of Environment and Heritage website.
+More information on dealing with Common Mynas can be found at the NSW Department of Planning, Industry and Environment website.
 Head to the Department of Environment and Energy for more information on feral animals.